VigneshPalanisamy31/Assignments_Csharp/Assignment-10/README.md

      provides all resuable classes and functions for application development.
      This includes libraries for input/output operation ,networking ,data access ,UI controls etc...

+- Common Type System (CTS)
+     cts defines how data types are declared, used and managed in the runtime. it facilitates cross language integration , type safety and high-performance code execution.
+     Example: C# has int data type, VB.Net has Integer data type but after compilation both uses the same structure Int32 from CTS.
+- Base Class Library (BCL)
+     Base Class Library (BCL) is a fundamental component of the .NET Framework.
+It provides the core set of classes that serve as the basic API of the Common Language Runtime (CLR).
+The BCL includes essential types such as System.String, System.DateTime, and other fundamental classes that are necessary for everyday programming tasks

+     BCL is a subset of the Framework Class Library (FCL).
+While the FCL encompasses a broader range of libraries, including ASP.NET, WinForms, ADO.NET, and more, the BCL focuses on providing the most essential and commonly used types and functionalities of classes in namespaces like System, System.Diagnostics, System.Globalization, System.Resources, System.Text, System.Runtime.Serialization, and System.Data etc .

+- Dynamic Language Runtime (DLR)
+     DLR is a runtime environment that adds a set of services for dynamic languages to the CLR Dynamic languages can identify the type of an object at run time, whereas in statically typed languages like C#  we must specify object types at design time.
+Examples of dynamic languages are Lisp, Smalltalk, JavaScript, PHP, Ruby, Python, ColdFusion, Lua, Cobra, and Groovy.

 ### 3. Differentiate between the Common Language Runtime (CLR) and the Common Type System (CTS) in .NET

   - CLR
       Common Language Runtime is a virtual machine that runs the code .
 It handles  memory management, security, thread management .
 It is responsible for execution of code .

   - CTS
       Common Type System describes the data types that can be used in managed code .
 It defines  how these data types are declared , used and managed in runtime.
-      For example , C# uses the keyword int to declare an integer but in VB.Net it is declared with keyword Integer .So after compilation both codes utilize the same structure Int32 from CTS .
-CTS ensures type safety and compatibility across multiple .Net languages
+      CTS ensures that objects written in different .NET languages (like C#, VB.NET, F#) can interact with each other seamlessly.
+      Language interoperability: Types defined in one .NET language can be used in another.
+      Type safety: Ensures reliable and secure code execution.
+      Standardization: Provides a common set of data types.
+   - CTS plays a crucial role in enabling cross-language integration by:
+      Unifying type definitions across all .NET languages.
+      Ensuring that all types, regardless of the language they were written in, compile down to a common type structure.
+      This unified structure is executed by the Common Language Runtime (CLR).
+      For example, an int in C#, Integer in VB.NET, and System.Int32 in IL all refer to the same CTS type.

 ### 4. What is the role of the Global Assembly Cache (GAC) in .NET

    - GAC Global Assembly Cache is a machine-wide code cache .
 Every system that has CLR installed in it will have GAC .
 GAC stores the shared assemblies that are specifically shared by several applications.
-GAC shares assemblies , avoids duplication and version conflicts .
+GAC shares assemblies , avoids duplication and version conflicts .It enables code reuse and avoids duplication by allowing multiple applications to access a single copy of a strongly named assembly.
    - Ways to deploy an assembly into GAC
         1. Use an installer designed to work with the Global Assembly Cache
         2. Use a developer tool called the Global Assembly Cache tool (Gacutil.exe), provided by the Windows SDK.
+   - Naming Requirement
+     Assemblies stored in the GAC must be strongly named, which includes assembly name,version, culture(optional), public key token.
+     Strong-naming adds a layer of identity, versioning, and security, ensuring that:
+     Assemblies are uniquely identifiable
+     Different versions of the same assembly can coexist Assemblies can't be easily tampered with

 ### 5. Explain the difference between value types and reference types in C#.